tc39/proposal-temporal/docs/zoneddatetime.md

 The default is to do no rounding.

 The duration returned is a "hybrid" duration.
-This means that the duration's date portion represents full calendar days like `Temporal.DateTime.prototype.until()` would return, while its time portion represents real-world elapsed time like `Temporal.Instant.prototype.until()` would return.
+This means that the duration's date portion represents full calendar days like `Temporal.PlainDateTime.prototype.until()` would return, while its time portion represents real-world elapsed time like `Temporal.Instant.prototype.until()` would return.
 This "hybrid duration" approach automatically adjusts for DST and matches widely-adopted industry standards like [RFC 5545 (iCalendar)](https://tools.ietf.org/html/rfc5545).
 It also matches the behavior of popular JavaScript libraries like moment.js and date-fns.